-Some leaders are afraid to take risks while others dare to take calculated risks.
+Some leaders fear taking risks, while others dare to take calculated risks.
 Tomlin certainly doesn’t live in his fears, and he applies this fearlessness to his coaching.
-In a game against the Tennessee Titans in 2020 the Steelers had a three-point lead late in the game.
+In a game against the Tennessee Titans in 2020, the Steelers had a three-point lead late in the game.
 Instead of playing conservatively on third down in field goal range, the Steelers threw a pass that got intercepted.

-The Steelers ultimately won the game, but when asked after the game, Tomlin said, “It's NFL football.
+The Steelers ultimately won, but when asked after the game, Tomlin said, “It's NFL football.
 We play to win.
 We don't live in our fears.
 Is it a combat play?
 Is it tight?
 Yes, but we have a quarterback that's been doing that for 17 years.
-Sometimes you've just got to acknowledge that they made the play in the moment, and we desire to and that's why we're not going to live in our fears.
+Sometimes you've just got to acknowledge that they made the play in the moment, and we desire to, and that's why we're not going to live in our fears.
 We're going to go in those instances to secure victory.”

-Professional Plus Takeaway: Fearless leaders aren’t truly fearless as everyone has fears.
-Fearless leaders however manage their fears better than other leaders.
+Professional Plus Takeaway: Fearless leaders aren’t truly fearless, as everyone has fears.
+Fearless leaders, however, manage their fears better than other leaders.
 Fearless leaders are also willing to take risks.
-Innovation requires being able to take risks; hence, fearless leaders are often innovative.
+Innovation requires taking risks; hence, fearless leaders are often innovative.

 “For Fearless Leaders, the Journey Never Stops” by Brendan P. Keegan (Entrepreneur; August 10, 2021)